-Have you someone you know dealt with itchy and dry skin so irritating that you scratch it until it bleeds?
+Have you or someone you know dealt with itchy and dry skin that’s so irritating you scratch it until it bleeds?
 You might have tried all the creams and ointments, yet nothing offers you relief.
-In desperation, you may even consider taking a powerful immunosuppressant drug such as prednisone.
-You’re not alone — an estimated 30 million people in the U.S. experience the challenges of combatting eczema.1
+You’re not alone — an estimated 30 million people in the U.S. experience the challenges of combating eczema.1

 I frequently saw patients with eczema and other skin issues, children in particular, who tried everything their doctor had to offer, yet none of the common eczema treatments seemed to permanently heal their condition.
 This is usually because conventional medicine only tries to superficially suppress outside symptoms with medications.
 In order to completely heal and reverse your symptoms, you must dig deeper and address the underlying cause or causes.